MECC Maastricht takes key sustainability step with installation of 1,532 solar panels

 MECC Maastricht has taken an important step in the implementation of its sustainability strategy with the installation of 1,532 new solar panels, generating an annual energy supply of 650,000 kWh.
 These solar panels will enable MECC Maastricht to meet 20% of its energy needs.
 Setting the bar high to achieve maximum sustainability gains, the event venue is well on its way to becoming a net-zero enterprise by 2050.
 This is a joint effort with the Municipality of Maastricht, the owner of the buildings.
-Yesterday, aldermen John Aarts and Alain Garnier, along with MECC Maastricht General Director Rob van de Wiel, officially inaugurated the solar-powered plant.
+Today, aldermen John Aarts and Alain Garnier, along with MECC Maastricht General Director Rob van de Wiel, officially inaugurated the solar-powered plant.

 Solar-powered plant